frasermo/frasermo.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='www.uct.ac.za'>University of Cape Town</a>.
-Electrical engineer at the University of Cape Town.
+subtitle: <a Electrical engineer at the University of Cape Town. #href='www.uct.ac.za'>University of Cape Town</a>.

 profile:
   align: right